franccoina/franccoina/README.md

 ### 📀 &nbsp;About Me

 📍 &nbsp;I am from Colombia, raised in a city called Medellin.
-You should visit us someday.\
+You should visit us someday.

-💡 &nbsp;I love exploring new technologies and designing software, from Backend to Frontend.\
+💡 &nbsp;I love exploring new technologies and designing software, from Backend to Frontend.

-🎓 &nbsp;I'm currently studying Software Development at the Instituto Tecnologico Metropolitano.\
+🎓 &nbsp;I'm currently studying Software Development at the Instituto Tecnologico Metropolitano.

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.
-Also into calisthenics.\
+Also into calisthenics.

-🧠 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my 'hidden' passions.\
+🧠 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my 'hidden' passions.

-💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat.\
+💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat.

 📼 &nbsp;You can send me an email at franccoina@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 📄 &nbsp;Have a look at my profile for more details about me.
 I'm open to feedback, invitations and suggestions!

+&nbsp;
 ### 🛠 &nbsp;Tech Stack

 ![Markdown](https://img.shields.io/badge/-Markdown-05122A?style=flat&logo=markdown)&nbsp;